 Congratulations on joining the chicken loverâ€™s family.
 As you spend time with your girls youâ€™ll come to love their many quirks and different personalities.

 Follow the links to learn more about keeping your hens healthy and happy.

 Ever wondered about getting some chickens for your backyard.

-Here are just a few reasons why you should consider getting a few chooks your backyard
+If you're still not convinced, here's just a few more reasons why you should consider getting a few chooks your backyard

 Chickens can be surprisingly chatty and conversation with your girls will cover a broad range of topics from a gentle cluck, cluck, clucking over the injustices of life to an in-depth exposÃ© of the political life and pecking order in the chook house.